 My wife’s brother is coming to our place for Thanksgiving.
 To put it mildly, he likes to drink and has pretty extreme views on race.
 It never fails that he says something offensive.
 I have three kids who are now old enough to know what he’s talking about, so how do I deal with him on Thanksgiving?

 Albuquerque, New Mexico

 You say your brother-in-law likes to drink and has “extreme views on race.”
 I hear, “My brother-in-law is a drunk racist.”
-I’ve gotta be unequivocal about that because honestly dealing with a drunk racist in front of your kids at Thanksgiving is different than great grandpa slipping up and calling a black person “colored.”
+I’ve gotta be unequivocal about that because honestly dealing with a drunk racist in front of your kids at Thanksgiving is different than great grandpa calling a black person “colored.”
 For one thing, great grandpa probably isn’t going to change and, let’s face it, he’ll be dead soon anyway.
 But your brother-in-law is most likely going to be around for a while and, unless your wife decides to disown him, he’ll probably be coming around for many holidays to come — that’s a whole different situation.

 The fact that while your brother-in-law may still be capable of change, you do not have the power to change him.
 If he doesn’t want to change his views, he probably won’t — not for you, anyway.
 And, hey, guess what?
 That’s great because you can now relieve yourself of that responsibility.
 He is a dumpster fire and you have neither the skill, tools or authority to extinguish it.
 See?
 Things are getting easier already.